 Mrs. Worthington, Upper School Teacher

-I love teaching the boys at US because they bring such bright energy to the English classroom—their bold, creative approaches to literary study keep the practice fresh and exciting.
+I love teaching the boys at US because they bring bright energy to the classroom—their bold, creative approaches to literary study keep the practice fresh and exciting.

 English Chairperson, English Teacher, Gray Chairholder in English, Cum Laude Society Secretary